March 27, 2026

 The Ruthless Prioritization Rule

 When managing 10+ clients, you will always have more requests than capacity.
-Apply this daily prioritization rule:
+Apply this daily prioritization rule to decide what actually gets done:

-• Do first: Broken systems (revenue is at risk for a client)
+• Do first: Broken systems.
+Revenue is at risk for a client.
+This is non-negotiable.

-• Do second: Billable work (change orders, new builds that expand retainers)
+• Do second: Billable work.
+Change orders and new builds that expand retainers.
+This directly grows your revenue.

 Community & Training